Moeinich/mMain/out/production/mMain/README.md

 # mMain
 **This is a new try at doing an account builder for Pow.
-The goal is to have fully functional multi-skill training**
+The goal is to have fully functional multi-skill training with an emphasis on Iron man mode.**

 **Progressive Mode:**
 Will randomly switch leveling between skills and will slowly utilize every single supported skill.
 - [ ] Switch between skills
 - [ ] Add support for Woodcutting
 - [ ] Add support for Fishing
-- [X] Add support for Mining
+- [ ] Add support for Mining
 - [ ] Add support for Combat
 - [ ] Proper task management (On going)